 In this strange summer of 2020 I thought it would be interesting to consider an art form that’s almost a metaphor for the times – the still life.
 Through the centuries, each generation of artists has interpreted the still life in new ways, moving it beyond the Old Masters’ heaping piles of fruits and flowers.
 Today the galleries of Provincetown are full of work in this long tradition.
 Here are four that I think are particularly compelling.

-Curtis Spear, Myth of Freedom (pigment on cotton rag, 24” x 36”), Cusp Gallery
+Curtis Speer, Myth of Freedom (pigment on cotton rag, 24” x 36”), Cusp Gallery

 Stanley Bielen, Spring Mix (oil on panel, 5” x 6.5”), Rice Pollack Gallery

 Stanley Bielen’s lushly painted still lives flirt with the abstract.
 This vase of flowers contains no recognizable blooms, and the vase could be fine porcelain or a tin can.
 The bold composition would work on an enormous scale, yet this is a tiny gem of a painting.
 Light and shadow are picked out with thick dabs of paint that give surprising weight to the vase, anchoring it in a silvery void.
 Although it brings to mind Manet’s late flower paintings, this work is absolutely contemporary.
 And the artist has succeeded in making a commonplace subject uniquely his own.

 Sydney Bella Sparrow, Bobbins of Magenta and Plum (oil on linen on panel, 7” x 7”), Bowersock Gallery